 Timely access to accurate commercial fishing harvest information is critical to effective fisheries management and to support sustainable fishing practices.
 Historically, accessing this information has limited the ability of managers to update fishery regulations and address fishery needs.

-Since its inception, FACTS has:
+Since its inception, FACTSTM has:

-FACTS Timeline
+FACTSTM Timeline

 Derelict Fishing Gear Removal

-The Chesapeake Bay supports the largest commercial blue crab fishery in the US, as well as recreational and commercial shipping activities.
+The Chesapeake Bay supports the largest commercial blue crab fishery in the U.S., in addition to recreational and commercial shipping activities.
 Derelict crab traps, or “ghost pots,” accumulate in areas where these activities overlap.
-Derelict gear becomes marine debris, competes with active fishing gear, and increases blue crab and bycatch mortality through ghost fishing.
-Removing derelict gear protects and improves the environment while directly supporting watermen and small businesses who depend on the Bay for their livelihood.
+This derelict gear becomes marine debris, competes with active fishing gear, and increases blue crab and bycatch mortality through ghost fishing.

-Since 2012, ORP has worked with watermen to retrieve derelict crab pots and other debris throughout the Chesapeake Bay.
-We use sidescan sonar to map areas where we expect derelict pots to accumulate, and then identify traps in the resulting images.
+Removing derelict gear protects and improves the environment while directly supporting watermen and small businesses that depend on the Bay for their livelihood.
+Since 2012, ORP has partnered with watermen to retrieve derelict crab pots and other debris throughout the Chesapeake Bay.
+Sidescan sonar is used to map areas where derelict pots are likely to accumulate, and traps are identified in the resulting images.
 These maps guide our retrieval efforts.

 Oyster aquaculture is one of Maryland’s fastest growing businesses and ORP supports it in a variety of ways.
 We help would-be farmers obtain leases, share technologies and expertise, and even train them in best practices.